Julius Leber Barracks (Berlin): History

 After the unconditional surrender of the Wehrmacht and the Allied occupation of Berlin, the French Army established the "Quartier Napoléon" here in August 1945 as the headquarters of the Forces Françaises à Berlin.
 From 1945 to 1955, they restored the complex, which had been badly damaged by the war and the occupation by the Red Army.
 South of the complex, the French built the Cité Joffre residential complex.
 From 1945 onwards, an air force command was stationed in the Quartier Napoléon, which developed Tegel Airport into a French military airfield.
-The 46th Infantry Regiment was added in 1947, and the 11th Jäger Regiment in 1955.
+The 46th Infantry Regiment was added in 1947, and the 11th Chasseur Regiment in 1955.
 Both units specialized in urban warfare and anti-tank warfare, in keeping with their mission.
 Other French units in the barracks complex included pioneers, a supply battalion, and the military gendarmerie, which also served on the sector border.
 The French military radio station Radio ffb also broadcast from the Quartier Napoléon, mostly as a relay station and without its own editorial staff.

 After the withdrawal of the Allied troops, the Bundeswehr took over the site in 1994.
-On January 5, 1995, the 50th anniversary of Julius Leber's death, the barracks were renamed Julius Leber Barracks in the presence of former German Chancellor Helmut Schmidt, Julius Leber's daughter, and the then Federal Minister of Defense Volker Rühe..
+On January 5, 1995, the 50th anniversary of Julius Leber's death, the barracks were renamed Julius Leber Barracks in the presence of former German Chancellor Helmut Schmidt, Julius Leber's daughter, and the then Federal Minister of Defense Volker Rühe.